simplesamlphp/simplesamlphp.github.io/samlidp/index.md

+---
+layout: default
+title: SimpleSAMLphp as an Identity Provider
+---
 # SimpleSAMLphp as an Identity Provider (IdP)

 If you have a directory of users, a database, an LDAP or a Radius interface, you can setup an installation of SimpleSAMLphp to have your own federated Single Sign-On environment.